Industrial/Organizational Graduate Program FAQs

-We're excited that you're interested in the industrial/organizational psychology concentration at Springfield College!
+We're excited that you're interested in the industrial/organizational psychology program at Springfield College!

 Here are a few questions that we've had asked during the exploration and application process for our program.
 Of course, if you have further questions, we encourage you to reach out to Director of Industrial/Organizational Psychology Mia Tran, PhD, at (413) 748-3316 or email@example.com.

-How long does it take to complete the industrial/organizational psychology concentration?
+How long does it take to complete the industrial/organizational psychology program?

 Typically, full-time graduate students are able to complete the program in one and a half to two years.
 Depending on student’s own flexibility and schedule, they can choose to take longer to complete the program by being a part-time student and taking fewer courses each semester.

 Class times are scheduled to make it easier for students who work during the day to take courses.